mtgjson/mtgjson-website/docs/downloads/index.md

 # Downloads

-MTGJSON provides various kinds of downloads, all available on the website or by fetching from the file server.
+MTGJSON provides various kinds of downloads, all available on the website or by fetching from our [file server](https://mtgjson.com/api/v5/).

 ## File Putputs